chstan/arpes/docs/curve-fitting.md

 Dataset containing the full data, the residual, and the results.
 The results attribute is itself a DataArray whose values are the full results of the fit, rather than any single of the values.

-Because of the rich information provided by a broadcast, PyPES also has facilities for interacting with the results of an array of fit results more simply, furnished by the `.F` attribute.
+Because of the rich information provided by a broadcast, PyARPES also has facilities for interacting with the results of an array of fit results more simply, furnished by the `.F` attribute.

 ## The .F attribute